trymnilsen/kingdomarchitect/README.md

 ### Tooling

-Currently we only rely on typescript and webpack, but there will come custom tool scripts for things like bin-packing the assets into shared sheets.
+#### Transpiling and bundling

+Typescript and webpack is used for transpiling and bundling the code.
+This is performed with the `build` npm task.

+#### Spritepacking

+To optimize, remove unused parts of images and bundling them together into a spritebin the `spritepack` npm task can be used.
+If you update any of the images in `asset` you need to run this task to get the updated version to show up in game.
+The source for this can be found in `ts/tool/spritepack`.

 ### Testing
 Some tests already exists for the game, these are made in mocha with chai as the assertion library.
 Some files are currently just scaffold and some contain actuall test code.
-These tests can be run with `npm run test`.
-We also have coverage, but this is not for the sake of the total coverage number but as a tool to check if you exercise what you expect to excersise in your test.
+These tests can be run with `npm  test`.
+We also have coverage, but this is not for the sake of the total coverage number but as a tool to check if you exercise what you expect to excercise in your test.

 ## ❓ FAQ